Monish-KS/Banking-App/README.md

 Built with Next.js, Horizon is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.

-This project was built step by step with our detailed tutorial on the JavaScript Mastery YouTube channel.
-Join the JSM family!
+This project was built step by step with the help of detailed tutorial on the JavaScript Mastery YouTube channel.

 ## 📋 Table of Contents